Wenjian-Ma/MIF2GO/README.md

 Data preparation (Password:1234)
 ---
-The relevant data can be available at the [Link](https://pan.baidu.com/s/11xFJtqn0ddIl4GUdrm3HvQ?pwd=1234).
+1. The relevant data (~1.5G) can be available at the [Link](https://pan.baidu.com/s/11xFJtqn0ddIl4GUdrm3HvQ?pwd=1234).

+2. Unzip the above file to the corresponding directory `./data/`.

+3. If you want to train or test the model on different datasets, please modify the parameter settings in the code.

+Test
+---

+`python test.py` used to reproduct the performence recorded in the paper.

+Train
+---
+`python main.py`